crazylab/fake-rest-server/README.md

   "LOG_DIR": "./logs"
 }
 ```
-The `PORT` specifies the server port at which it should listen, in this case `3000`.
+- `PORT` specifies the server port, in this case `3000`.

-`DEFAULT_ROUTES_PATH` specifies the folder path from where the server should load the routes that will be available on server start.
-Notice that `DEFAULT_ROUTES_PATH` is a directory.
-All the `.json` files inside this directory will get automatically loaded when `fake-rest-server` starts and will be ready for use.

-`LOG_DIR` specifies directory path where the server logs will be stored when server is started using `--start` option.
+- `DEFAULT_ROUTES_PATH` the server will load all the `.json` files from this directory to pre-configure itself with the specified routes on server start.
 Below is a sample `default_routes.json` file.
 ```json
 {